zkxs/puzzle-game-design/docs/_posts/2022-06-22-rainbow-table-adventure.md

 ## The Adventure Begins

-While talking to some folks in Neos one day back in May 2021, someone mentioned that there are some hidden fields in the User component.
+While talking to some folks in Neos one day back in May 2021, someone mentions that there are some hidden fields in the User component.
 These fields can't normally be seen in game, but you can still read them using a technique called refhacking.

 **Refhacking** is an unintended side effect of a couple different Neos features.
 In short, it allows you to create a reference to something dynamically.
 This is a big deal, as normally in Neos each reference has to be created by hand and there's no dynamic way of getting a field from an arbitrary component.
 The downside?
 Refhacking is really more of a bug than a feature, and it's horribly horribly inefficient.